k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16a_generate_task.md

-​		In the example above the generated customers will have 1-3 cases for each generated activity.
+​		In the above example, the generated customers will have 1-3 cases for each generated activity.

 - **Weighted** distribution returns a value from the list, based on the value's weight.
-Weighted distribution uses a 'weights' map where the keys are the results and the values are positive numbers indicating the weight of the entry of the whole.
-Both, the distributed values and the weights need to be populated manually.
+Weighted distribution uses a 'weights' map, where the keys are the results and the values are positive numbers indicating the weight of the entry of the whole.
+Both, the distributed values and the weights, need to be populated manually.

   Example:

   ![weighted dist example](images/weighted_dist_example.png)

-  In the example above 42% (50/120) of the generated customers will be attached to a station in New York, 25% (30/120) will be attached to a station in Los Angeles and 33% (40/120) will be attached to a station in Miami.
+  In the above example, 42% (50/120) of the generated customers will be attached to a station in New York, 25% (30/120) will be attached to a station in Los Angeles and 33% (40/120) will be attached to a station in Miami.